uwePhillPhelps/IAP-2024/Tutorials/Part 2/9 - Classes.md

 ## Class

 In the real world we are used to seeing, discussing, and using objects.
-For example, your mobile phone is one of many mobile phones in the world.
+For example, your phone is one of many phones in the world.
 However, it shares a number of characteristics and features with all other phones, for example making calls.
-We can think of a generic mobile phone as the **class or data type** and your specific phone as the **instance or variable name.**
+We can think of a generic phone as a **class of object** and your specific phone as the **instance of one.**

-Using object oriented terminology, we can say that a very primitive mobile phone **class** has some **data**, for example contacts and some **methods** for acting on those contact, i.e. call a contact, add contact, delete contact.
+Using object oriented terminology, we might say  a very primitive mobile phone **class** stores **data** like contacts and has **methods** for acting on the data, i.e. call a contact, add contact, delete contact.

 ## Person